POET

 [1] "Celebration of the Word," an award-winning series which started at Polk St. Beans & Café, continued every week for ten years at several venues (1994-2004).

 [2] "Word Dancing" was started in the Mission as a special event for National Poetry Month in 1997, and Jeanne later continued for a year at Edinburgh Castle (2002).
-As of 2007, Word Dancing is now a monthly series.
+The series continued at another venue 2007-2009.

 [3] "Poetry at the Cosmo" was a weekly series created by Jeanne Powell when the Cosmo was a member of the Kimpton chain of boutique hotels; she also booked the features and was the primary host for that twelve-month series.